 Steele made history at the 2009 NCAA Outdoor Championships by coaching Ashton Eaton to his second decathlon title and Brianne Theisen to her first heptathlon title.
 It was the first time in NCAA history both multi-event winners came from the same school.
-For his efforts, Steele was voted the 2009 Indoor NCAA Coach of the Year.
+For his efforts, Steele was named 2009 NCAA Coach of the Year.

 Steele is a 1992 graduate of Eastern Illinois University.
-As a collegiate student-athlete at EIU, Steele captured the NCAA 400-hurdles title as a senior and was a two-time All-American and two-time Drake Relays Champion for the Panthers.
-In 2001 he was inducted into the EIU Athletics Hall of Fame.
+As an EIU student-athlete, Steele captured the 400-hurdles NCAA title, was a two-time All-American and two-time Drake Relays champion.
+He was inducted into the EIU Athletics Hall of Fame in 2001.